Layr-Labs/hello-world-avs/README.md

 The example includes a simple slashing condition: "a task MUST be responded by enough operators before N blocks have passed since the task creation".
 You can modify the `OPERATOR_RESPONSE_PERCENTAGE` value in the `.env` file to adjust the chance of an operator responding to a task.
 In case this condition isn't satisfied by some operator, anyone can permissionlessly slash them via calling `HelloWorldServiceManager.slashOperator`.

+For the [Rust example](#rust-operator-instructions), we have a `challenger` that listens for new tasks and checks whether the operators have responded.
+If not, `challenger` is authorized to slash the operator.

 # Local Devnet Deployment

 The following instructions explain how to manually deploy the AVS from scratch including EigenLayer and AVS specific contracts using Foundry (forge) to a local anvil chain, and start Typescript Operator application and tasks.